VICTORIA-OKESIPE/Data-Science-Competitions/README.md

 # Data-Science-Competitions
- repository contains documents/files about data science-related competitions I have participated in.
+epository contains documents/files about data science-related competitions I have participated in.

 ---